mozilla/data-docs/src/concepts/metric_hub.md

 Ideally, metrics should be defined in the `[metrics]` section.
 However in some cases metrics might rely on more complex logic.
 For example, if some more complicated unnesting of fields or `JOIN`s across multiple tables are required it might make sense to move the metric computation into the `[data_sources]` definition and then simply reference the field in the `[metrics]` section.
 The main drawback of this is that if users want to find the definition they will have to go one layer deeper and check how the data source is defined versus just having to look at the metric definition itself.

 For computationally expensive metrics it can make sense to set up an ETL job that computes the metrics on a daily basis and writes results to a separate table.
 This table can serve as basis of a data source which can then be used to define a metric.

+### How are period-over-period comparisons computed?

+Metric Hub automatically generates LookML for period-over-period measures.
+It uses:

+- LAG functions for standard statistics (e.g., sum, ratio).
+- Adjusted rolling windows for rolling averages (window size adapts to chosen time granularity).

+If no appropriate `submission` field is selected, Looker will raise an error prompting you to choose one.